 Medical checkup appointment booking

-“fever”, “cough”, “blocked nose” – all could fall under the symptoms category.
+“fever”, “cough”, and “blocked nose” – all could fall under the symptoms category.

-Entities provide more context to an intent and thereby helps bots address more scenarios with just one sentence structure.
+Entities provide more context to intent and thereby help bots address more scenarios with just one sentence structure.
 In effect, they help bots scale up the scope coverage with the same model and amount of training data.

 Examples refer to the different ways in which the same intent can be expressed by different people.
 In the above example of booking a health screening appointment, the 4 variations correspond to 4 examples.